 Notes: The design is a free adaptation of an illustration from The Book of Martyrs by John Foxe (1563), a copy from a back originally noted at Brick Cottage, Burwash, Sussex, in 1871.
 This may be the design of fireback referred to in an enquiry printed in the St James's Chronicle, or British Evening Post, of 9 August 1788, which described it as 'having two Bishops burning at Stakes thereon' at a house in Warwickshire.
 At an auction sale in 2017 the same design of fireback was interpreted as the burning of Bishops Latimer and Ridley in 1555.
 Protestants were burnt to death at several Wealden locations as well as elsewhere in the south-east of England during the reign of Mary I, notably at Canterbury and Lewes.
-The subject of the fireback should regarded as symbolic rather than commemorating any individual martyrs.
+The subject of the fireback should be regarded as symbolic rather than commemorating any individual martyrs.

 Copies of this fireback are known.

 Current location: Anne of Cleves House, Southover High Street, Lewes, East Sussex, England.

 Museum number: LH000.903 (part of the Sussex Archaeological Society museum group)